 The number of moderators that you need depends on several factors: member count, channel count, active members, hostility of the members, and experience level of the moderators.
 As a basic rule of thumb, you'll need one moderator for every two active channels.
 For every 20 daily active members, you'll need one moderator.
 If these active members usually chat in the aforementioned active channels, a single moderator should be able to handle them.

 Why do you need such a robust moderating team?
 Well, the moderator(s) in question should be able to hold serious conversations, have strict adherence to the server values, enforce the rules with confidence, know the Discord Terms of Service and Community Guidelines like the back of their hand, and be able to shut down any bad actors with necessary force.
 Essentially, moderators ensure the quality of the server and its members.
+Check out this article for more information about Discord server management.

 Keep in mind that you don't want moderators who will abuse their power or treat people with disrespect, as this will only damage the reputation of your server.

-How to Find Discord Moderators
+How to find Discord moderators

 The first thing you should do before starting to look for moderators is understand the purpose of your server, and how you want your members to engage with it.
 Consider the following questions to flesh out your Discord server plan.